 - Less fear of exemption revocation.
 Under the substantial part test, an organization that engages in substantial lobbying in any one year may have its tax-exempt status revoked.
 However, under the alternative expenditure test, the penalty for exceeding the 501(h) limits on lobbying in a given year is much less severe– simply a tax of 25% of the excess expenditure.
 An electing organization may have its exemption revoked only after it has exceeded its lobbying limits by 150% for 4 years.
 Nevertheless, organizations should stay aware of the possibility of revocation, understand the rules, and plan carefully.

-An organization can make the 501(h) election by filing a Form 5768, “Election/Revocation of Election by an Eligible 501(c)(3) Organization to Make Expenditures to Influence Legislation.”
+Most public charities other than churches can make the 501(h) election by filing Form 5768, “Election/Revocation of Election by an Eligible 501(c)(3) Organization to Make Expenditures to Influence Legislation.”
 This simple one-page form allows an organization to influence public policy more aggressively while providing the organization’s board of directors clear limitations and assurances that the organization can remain safe from revocation due to lobbying activities.
-Even an organization that initially does not plan to lobby is encouraged to make the election at formation to protect future boards and lobbying programs that are put in place down the road.
+Even an organization that initially does not plan to lobby is encouraged to make the election when it applies to the IRS for exempt status to protect future boards and lobbying programs that are put in place down the road.